iiasa/ece-docs/user-guide.rst

 Frequently Asked Questions
 --------------------------

-.. rubric:: Why are there different *Scenario Explorer* instances for specific projects?
+.. rubric:: Why are there different *Scenario Explorers* for specific projects?

-Each project usually brings together different consortium partners and uses a project-specific list of variable and regions (see :ref:`project-templates`).
+Each project brings together different consortium partners, focuses on a different research question, and uses aproject-specific list of variable and regions (see :ref:`project-templates`).

-It is therefore easier to keep projects separate, with its own database **platform**, *Scenario Explorer* instance and related GitHub repository (see :ref:`scenario-processing`).
+It is therefore easier to keep projects separate, with its own database platform, an independent *Scenario Explorer* and a related GitHub repository (see :ref:`scenario-processing`).

 .. rubric:: What is the level of spatial granularity of scenarios?